Award-winning journalist and author Barbara Isenberg has been interviewing arts personalities

 in print and onstage for more than three decades.
 Reporting from Los Angeles, New York, London and elsewhere, she was the chief arts writer for the Los Angeles Times and continues to be a freelance contributor to that newspaper.
 A former staff reporter for the Wall Street Journal, she has also published articles in such publications as Time, Esquire, The Huffington Post, Talk, The Nation, Ms. and London’s Sunday Times.

-Her newest book is the Los Angeles Times best-seller Tradition!: The Highly Improbable, Ultimately Triumphant Broadway to Hollywood story of Fiddler on the Roof, the World’s Most Beloved Musical, a book which Fiddler on the Roof’s producer Harold Prince called “definitive.
+Her most recent book is the Los Angeles Times best-seller Tradition!: The Highly Improbable, Ultimately Triumphant Broadway to Hollywood story of Fiddler on the Roof, the World’s Most Beloved Musical, a book which Fiddler on the Roof’s producer Harold Prince called “definitive.
 I can’t imagine anyone covering the subject more fascinatingly or eloquently.”
 Norman Jewison, who directed the film Fiddler on the Roof, says, “Barbara’s book traces the history of Fiddler from the stage to the screen.
 It is a fascinating story filled with laughter and tears.”
 Kirkus Reviews called Tradition! “a loving tribute to a cultural phenomenon.”

 Time Magazine said of her book State of the Arts: California Artists Talk About Their Work that “probing interviews of such people as Dave Brubeck, Joan Didion, Randy Newman and David Hockney plumb the qualities of the Golden State.”
 The Los Angeles Times said the book was “the single best example of how creativity inspires creativity in the hot-house environment of California.”
 Reviewing her book Making It Big: The Diary of a Broadway Musical, Show Music magazine said, “Anyone with an interest in how a musical is conceived, what happens to it during its tryout period, and why it ultimately succeeds or fails, will relish this insider’s look.”
 The Philadelphia Inquirer wrote, “If you’ve always wondered how a Broadway show gets put together, this is the book for you…a sobering and absorbing book.”